Gleyber Torres Player Props: Yankees vs. Braves

-On Monday, Gleyber Torres (.579 slugging percentage in past 10 games, including two home runs) and the New York Yankees play the Atlanta Braves, whose starting pitcher will be Max Fried.
-First pitch is at 7:20 PM ET.
+Gleyber Torres and his .413 on-base percentage over his past 10 games (79 points higher than his season-long percentage), will be in action for the New York Yankees against the Atlanta Braves and Bryce Elder on August 15 at 7:20 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Marlins.
+He had a hitless showing in his most recent game (0-for-4) against the Braves.

 Gleyber Torres Game Info & Props vs. the Braves